-

 2. Two-dimensional grouping

-In the Kanban view, you can also group cards in two dimensions at the same time, called Kanban Swimlanes.
+Unique to the Kanban view, you can also group cards in two dimensions at the same time.
 The horizontal grouping is always present in the Kanban view.
 Optionally, you can also group vertically.

-The following example shows horizontal grouping by status and vertical grouping set to none.
-See how we add vertical grouping by Lists.
+The following example shows horizontal grouping by labels and vertical grouping set to none.
+See how we add vertical grouping by card statuses.

-On the left side, you can see Lists and Statuses at the top.
-Inside the cells, you will see cards that have the same List and Status set.
+On the left side, you can see card statuses and labels at the top.
+Inside the cells, you will see cards that have the same label and card status set.

 3. Moving cards between cells